 Directors & Advisors:

-Reed E. Hundt is the former Chairman of the Federal Communications Commission and CEO of the Coalition for Green Capital, a non-profit headquartered in Washington, D.C.
-He is currently an adviser to the Covington law firm, and on various corporate and nonprofit boards, including Intel Corporation, Smart Sky Networks, and the Connecticut Green Bank.
+Reed E. Hundt is a former Chairman of the Federal Communications Commission (1993-1997).
+He is currently an adviser to the Covington law firm, and on various corporate and nonprofit boards.
 His publications include Zero Hour: Time to Rebuild the Clean Power Platform (Odyssey Editions, 2013), The Politics of Abundance: How Technology Can Fix the Budget, Revive the American Dream, and Establish Obama’s Legacy, an e-book co-authored with Blair Levin (Odyssey Editions, 2012), In China’s Shadow: The Crisis of American Entrepreneurship (Yale University Press, 2006) and You Say You Want A Revolution: A Story of Information Age Politics (Yale University Press, 2000).
 He and his wife Betsy live in Chevy Chase, MD.

 Vice President & Director

 Jake Fuentes is formerly Head of New Products for the Consumer Bank of Capital One, responsible for new product development across the organization.
 Previously, Jake was Co-Founder and CEO of Level Money, a financial management company acquired by Capital One in 2015.
 Launched in 2013, the award-winning Level Money application has helped millions of consumers manage tens of billions of dollars in spending.
 Prior to starting Level Money, Jake managed international product development for Visa.

 Jake serves on the Board of Directors for EARN.org, holds multiple patents, and has appeared on the Forbes 30 Under 30 list.
 He is a graduate of the Stanford University School of Engineering.